 The football World Cup took place in South Africa in 2010.
 While in 1995 the Rugby World Cup, under the watch of Nelson Mandela, was won on a night never to be forgotten by the Springboks.

 The development of sustainable projects in Africa is an enormous subject with many factors influencing the progress that must be made going forward.

-The effects of the changes to the climate including reduced rainfall, hotter temperatures and flooding not to mention disease is preventing the sustainable development.
+The effects of the changes to the climate including reduced rainfall, hotter temperatures, and flooding not to mention disease are preventing sustainable development.

 Of the 1.4 billion people worldwide without access to

 About 7.7 million people are employed in the growing African tourism and travel sector which has strict codes of conduct